RMonica/ros_kinfu/README.md

 Requests are sent to the kinfu node, through the topic defined by the parameter request_topic (default: `/kinfu_request_topic`).
 Responses are published by the kinfu node into the topic specified by the request_source_name field in the request.

+**Note**: The message-based interface is maintained mostly for backward compatibility, even if it has some niche use cases.
+Currently, the action-based interface is preferred.
+It was originally created to solve issues which are no longer existing (see *kinfu_output* below).

 **Note**: Since ROS is unable to guarantee the delivery of a message sent by a just-created publisher, kinfu creates a latched publisher and keeps it alive until a subscriber is detected on the topic.
 If no subscriber is detected, the publisher is discarded after 30 seconds.

 ###action-based interface